nikerla/vc-content/pages/glossary/cloud-ecommerce.md

         </p>
         <h2>Easy accessibility from any place</h2>
         <p class="text">
             If your business operates in multiple countries, a cloud-based solution offers clear advantages considering the speed required to roll out and manage an e-commerce application.
-With cloud-based e-commerce you have a remote network of servers that responds dynamically to your demands to deliver content fast no matter where your customer is.
+With ecommerce cloud you have a remote network of servers that responds dynamically to your demands to deliver content fast no matter where your customer is.
         </p>
         <h2>How to pick a service for your commerce?</h2>
         <p class="text">